CMCC Commencement Ceremony for 2018

 There are key distinctions between graduation and commencement.

-Graduation is a three-step process consisting of submitting a Request to Graduate form, completing a degree audit to demonstrate the completion of your program requirements, and settling all financial obligations.
+Graduation is the process of completing program requirements as indicated by the course audit, and settling all financial obligations to the college.
 The administrative process of degree conferral will indicate your official date of graduation.

 Commencement on the other hand, refers to the ceremony, officiated by the President of Central Maine Community College, to celebrate the importance of your academic accomplishments with classmates, family and friends.
 It is also a time for Central Maine Community College, The Maine Community College System Board of Trustees, The Maine Community College System President, administrators and faculty to acknowledge the exceptional efforts you have shown in earning your certificate or degree.